MYSORE STYLE PRACTICE ETIQUETTE

 • Do not continue without the permission of your teacher.

-• Talk to your teacher about injuries, oddities and practice in a healing manner, always.
+• Talk to your teacher about injuries, oddities, or stuff that is coming up for you and practice in a healing manner, always.

 • If you have a question, ask first, before getting busted (after).